Pandaqi/The-Saga-Of-Life-Website/levenssaga/content/en/oebps/books/the-fires-of-force/the-bacteria-barricade/chapter-4.md

 As Ardex ran back to Feria, he was surpassed by a _boulder_.
 The large stone ball, glowing a faint blue-purple, nearly flattened him.
 The emptiness of Somnia, at the time, meant there were no obstructions and it would keep rolling for quite a while.

 Unsurprisingly, it was his brother Darus, God of Earth and Stone, that passed him by next.
-He never knew that lazy wolf could run that fast.
+He never knew that lazy wolf could run so fast.

-"My boulder!
-Come here!
+"My boulder!" cried Darus.
+"Come here!
 Come here!"

 It would be another long stretch of running before the boulder slowed down and was eventually stopped by Feria's paw.
 Darus hugged the blue stone as if it were his child, even though Ardex had not seen it before.
 It must have been a recent creation of his.
 A big one, too large to carry or lift.

-Ardex gave Darus' typical antics no further thought.
+Ardex gave Darus' typical antics no further thought, except for the obligatory and practiced scowl.

 He dragged the remains of the odd bacteria from his back and showed them to Feria.
+The _only_ sibling of his that always seemed ready to help her family.
+Bless her.
+He should tell her that more often, but the burning words always died on his dry tongue.

-Most had died immediately when separated from the regular bacteria.
+Most of the weird bacteria had died immediately when separated from the regular bacteria.
 The ones who survived didn't move much.

 He needn't ask.
 Feria instantly recognized they were different.
 She cradled a few in her paws and studied them closely.

 "This is extraordinary," she exclaimed.
 "They are like reverse bacteria.
-Upside-down, inside-out."
+Upside-down, inside-out.
+Look, there's this tightly wound thread running inside of them, which the others don't have.
+I proudly name this new invention ... _Mitos_."

-"Can you explain?
+"A fine name," said Ardex hurriedly.
+"But can you explain?
 Can you explain it _fast_?"

+Feria had difficulty looking away from the beings before her.
 "Why?"
-Feria had difficulty looking away from the beings before her.

 "Bella is somehow trapped on the other side of the invisible cage."

 "_What?_"

-The three of them followed Ardex at a blistering pace.
+Darus and Feria followed Ardex at a blistering pace.

 "Where did you find these?"
 Feria asked.
-Even at this speed, she was elegant and never out of breath.
+Even at this speed, she moved elegantly and never out of breath.

 "A weird clearing of stones.
 I suspect some magical site built by whoever made the wall."